-Fire at SkyCity convention centre
+Fire at SkyCity Convention centre: Workers flee giant blaze, black smoke chokes Auckland

-A giant fire is burning from the top of the SkyCity Convention Centre, which is still under construction in downtown Auckland.
+Construction workers fled for their lives as a massive fire broke out on the top of the $700 million SkyCity Convention Centre in downtown Auckland.

-Thick black smoke billowing from the building can be seen across the city.
+Thick black smoke is billowing from the building and can be seen from across the city.

-A northern fire communications spokeswoman said about 1.15pm that they were getting "hundreds'' of calls from members of the public.
+Hundreds of people phoned 111 as flames could be seen leaping from the Albert St building top at about 1.15pm.
+Workers could be seen fleeing the fire.

+Account manager Charli Farman was sitting at her desk when she noticed smoke and told a colleague "I think it's on fire".

 Auckland Mayor Phil Goff is reporting what he can see live on his official Twitter page.